drhsqlite/pikchr/doc/integrate.md

   );
 ~~~~

-To convert Pikchr into SVG text ready to insert into the HTML output
+To convert Pikchr into SVG text ready to be inserted into the HTML output
 stream, simply invoke the pikchr() function, passing the source text
 as the first argument.
 The SVG output text is returned, and the desired
 width and height of that text is written into the *pnWidth and *pnHeight
 variables.

-If the input Pikchr text contains errors, the a negative number is
+If the input Pikchr text contains errors, a negative number is
 written into *pnWidth and the returned text is an error message ready
 to be dropped into "`<pre>...</pre>`".
 Any "`<`" or "`>`" or
 "`&`" characters in the error message text have already been escaped,